 However, higher wainscoting is fashionable and is also an option worth considering.
 Wainscoting that extends ⅔ of the way up the wall may offer a gently textured backdrop in a space that is awash with color and design because it can still maintain a touch of neutrality.

-Learn How Install Wainscoting with These DIY Wainscoting Projects
+DIY Wainscoting Projects

 DIY Recessed Panel Wainscoting